Adrian6759/horned-beasts/README.md

 Day 3

-Number and name of feature: #
+Number and name of feature: #1.
+Display a Modal

-Estimate of time needed to complete: 1.5 hours
+Estimate of time needed to complete: 4 hours

-Start time: 1300
+Start time: 1530

-Finish time: 1440
+Finish time: 2000

-Actual time needed to complete: 1 hour 40 min
+Actual time needed to complete: 5 hours 30 min

 Day 4

-Number and name of feature: #
+Number and name of feature: #1.
+Filter by Numbers of Horns

-Estimate of time needed to complete: 1.5 hours
+Estimate of time needed to complete: 3 hours

-Start time: 1300
+Start time: 1540

-Finish time: 1440
+Finish time: 1920

-Actual time needed to complete: 1 hour 40 min
+Actual time needed to complete: 3 hour 40 min